Amy Welborn

-Amy Welborn (born July 17, 1960, Bloomington, Indiana) is an American Roman Catholic writer and activist, as well as a public speaker.
+Amy Welborn (born July 17, 1960, in Bloomington, Indiana) is an American Roman Catholic writer and activist, as well as a public speaker.
 Formerly, she was a theology teacher at a Catholic high school in Lakeland Florida and served as a parish Director of Religious Education.
 She was a columnist for Our Sunday Visitor. as well as for Catholic News Service.

 Blog

 Welborn was one of the first Catholic bloggers.
 She has changed her blog's name and server on three occasions.
 The four successive blogs have been In Between Naps (amywelborn.blogspot.com), Open Book (amywelborn.typepad.com), Charlotte Was Both (amywelborn.wordpress.com), and Via Media (blog.beliefnet.com/ViaMedia).
 Open Book received almost 12,000 page views per day when it was still active.

 Welborn considers blogging to be an alternative venue to expose unpopular views.

 Education

 Welborn holds a BA in Honors History from the University of Tennessee and an MA in Church History from Vanderbilt Divinity School.